 The Information Desk in the Hospitality Area is staffed at all times.
 If you need help or have a question, ask anyone (everyone will be very friendly), but especially look for red ribbons on nametags (Board Members and Convention Committee), or blue ribbons (Convention Pros).
 We'll recognize you by your yellow ribbon, which will identify you as a first-timer.

 The classes are not overly structured, but quiet attention and politeness are requested.
 Please be on time for classes, and please do not try to attend a class for which you do not have a ticket, as you may be asked to leave.

 Our students range in age from 5 to 95!
 It's a pleasure to see people of all ages appreciating each other.
 Children are certainly welcome at all events, but to make the environment safe and comfortable for everyone, please do not leave children under 8 unattended in a class.
-If you're not going to be there, make arrangements with another responsible adult.
+Please remember, though, that Guardians cannot join students in classrooms unless both are registered to attend classes.
+If you're a Guardian of an under-8 and are not going to be present, please make arrangements with another responsible adult who is registered for the class.
 And, please, take your child out of the room if he or she is having difficulty being quiet.

 Remember that all teachers are volunteers.
 Please help them whenever you can.